-Benedictus College Director Dr. Clare Hornsby told The Cardinal Newman Society that “students will be inspired with the academic confidence to keep exploring the wealth of knowledge” introduced to them throughout “the intense and varied” program.
+Benedictus director Dr. Clare Hornsby told The Cardinal Newman Society that “students will be inspired with the academic confidence to keep exploring the wealth of knowledge” introduced to them throughout “the intense and varied” program.

 The program’s prospectus indicates that the program will suit students who are “keen to discover some of the riches of western European heritage in its thought, art, music and architecture.”
 The works of Plato and Aristotle will have special focus.
 Dante and Shakespeare will also be the primary focus of literary study.
 In each case, “the thematic connections between all of these subjects” will be highlighted in order to present a sampling of “the main questions present throughout western philosophy and theology.”